hschendel/aoc2021dart/README.md

 It all sounded straightforward.
 But what I did not understand at first was that the infinite background flips in the real input.
 First time I had to go hunting for hints on the subreddit.

+## Day 21

+Part one and two felt a bit unrelated, with part two reminding me immediately about day 14.
+So we have to operate on the "universe counts".
+Implementing a good representation with Dart went well.